Considering Caterpillar Diagnostic Boots? Updated Review 2019

 - Lightweight attached to the legs,

-- A prevention to presumed ongoing deformities or foot-hurdles like flat foot issues.
+- Prevention to presumed ongoing deformities or foot-hurdles like flat foot issues.

 There are three Diagnostic boots